 The fire fighting training involved actually fighting a fire.
 I remember being the third man behind the nozzle man who led the way towards the fire.
 He froze and could not perform his task.
 I was hoping the next man could so I wouldn't find out how I measured up to the task.
 He had no problem so I was saved from finding out.
 I was later to realize the need for this training when I was in a major fire on an aircraft carrier that was at sea.

-I escaped having to breathe in tear gas.
-A friend told me ahead of time to make sure I was the last to enter so I would be one of the first to leave.
+Boot Camp Training required that we get a taste of what tear gas was like.
+I escaped having to do so through a friend who told me to make sure I was the last to enter so I would be one of the first to leave.
 I managed to hold my breathe, after we removed our gas mask, to avoid feeling its effect as others did who were not as fortunate.

 There are some stories about Boot Camp best left unsaid as I am sure any person having attended Boot Camp can attest too.
 It was very beneficial towards what I would experience later after graduating.
 Some did not finish and were ushered out of the Navy for one reason or other.
 I would never had suspected that I would make the Navy a career and retire after 20 years.

-I had planned on leaving the Navy when my first enlistment was up but my foster dad wrote me a letter, concerning the subject, and it made me mad so I reenlisted for another four years.
-However, looking back I now realize that he did me a favor by saying what he did.
-I am still benefiting from that action this day.
+I had planned on leaving the Navy when my first enlistment was up but my foster dad wrote me a letter, concerning my getting out that made me so mad I reenlisted for another four years!
+He asked me what I going to do draw rocking chair money; where he got that from I do not know because I have always been a worker from day one.
+However, looking back now I realize he did me a favor by saying what he did.
+I am still benefiting from that action today.
 It is surprising how one can affect your life, one way or the other, by their actions.

 I survived booth camp and was sent to Corpsman School (my promised military school) to be a Corpsman.
-I found it as not my cup of tea.
-I say this with uttermost respect for Corpsman who chose to stay in that field.
+I found it was not my cup of tea though I have respect for those who chose to stay in that field.
 The only reason I was chosen for this particular school was the military's need for more bodies in that field and because of my administrative ability I was a prime candidate.
 They started teaching me, among other things, to give bed baths, shots and enemas and I knew my departure from that place was needful.

 I first asked the Chief Petty Officer about getting out of Corpsman School; his answer still rings in my ear when I recall it!
 He did however give me permission to take it to the Commanding Officer.
 The Commanding Officer said that I would probably end up on a destroyer in the middle of the Atlantic Ocean if I transferred out.
 I told him I did not care just get me out of Corpsman School!

 I received orders to San Juan.
 I walked up to an older sailor with a lot of years in the Navy (one could tell by the amount of hash marks on his sleeve) and asked him what ship the San Juan was.
-He looked at my orders and in amazement said, that is was shore duty in San Juan, Puerto Rico, not a ship!
+He looked at my orders and in amazement said, "That is shore duty in San Juan, Puerto Rico; not a ship!"
 I had believed what the Commanding Officer of the Corpsman School had told me and was expecting a ship!
-Puerto Rico almost become my downfall and continuation in the Navy!
+However, Puerto Rico almost become my downfall!